Verse

 COMING SOON

-This is the story of an 11 year old boy's journey to find himself.
-Featuring an old clock turned time machine, lessons in quantum physics, a cast of quirky characters, and a mysterious stranger, Casey Bloom reads like Harry Potter meets Back to the Future.
+The story of an 11 year old boy's journey to find himself, Casey Bloom reads like Harry Potter meets Back to the Future.

 Picture Book